BalestraPatrick/VideoToGIF/README.md

 ![](images/1.png)

 ## Description
 `VideoToGIF` is a simple Mac app to convert videos to GIF.
-Useful for quickly create a demo for your open source project or app.
+Useful for quickly creating a demo for your open source project or app.

 The project is written in Swift 3.0 and uses [Regift](https://github.com/matthewpalmer/Regift) to convert videos to GIF.